 Pay Code Title Pay Code Definition Emergency Paid Sick Leave EEPSL Up to 80 hours of paid sick leave (based on the regular hours regularly scheduled or average hours worked per pay period) may be taken when an employee is unable to telecommute and is quarantined, seeking a COVID-19 diagnosis, caring for someone quarantined, or when caring for a child whose school or child-care facility is closed.
 EEPSL may be used concurrently with the first two weeks of EFMLU which are unpaid.
-EPSL balances will be reflected on all employee pay stubs, but may only be used after employee eligibility for leave and qualifying reason have been determined.
+Employees designated as a "health care provider" or "emergency responder" are exempt from the FFRCA and use of EPSL to care for someone quarantined, or when caring for a child whose school or child-care facility is closed is at the Department Head discretion EPSL balances will be reflected on all employee pay stubs, but may only be used after employee eligibility for leave and qualifying reason have been determined.
 Emergency Family Medical Leave EFMLE Employees who are unable to telecommute and must provide care for a child whose school or child-care facility is closed may be entitled to up to 12 weeks of protected leave.
 The first two weeks of EFMLE are unpaid, after which, qualifying employees will receive 2/3rds of their regular rate for 10 weeks.
 Employees may post other COVID-19 related pay codes to supplement and achieve 100% of pay.
 Employees must submit a Leave of Absence request for consideration for EFMLE.
+Employees designated as a "health care provider" or "emergency responder" are exempt from the FFRCA and use of EFMLA is at the Department Head discretion.
 Emergency Family Medical Leave Unpaid EFMLU This is a tracking pay code (like FMLA) that is posted to track all EFMLE time off an employee uses (including discretionary EFMLA).
 This code should be posted concurrently with all EFMLE.
 Coronavirus Extra Help Sick Leave/Healthcare Leave CVEHS This pay code may be used to post all accrued Sick Leave/Healthcare Leave balances accrued for Coronavirus absences.